 - Family emergency (you don't need to share details)

-- Family illness (child, elderly parent)
+- Family illness (child, elderly parent, other family member)

 - Furnace needs emergency repairs

 - Medical tests

 - Root canal

 You may need to come up with a different excuse if you're going to be late or want to leave work early.
 The best excuses for being late to work are simple and common – think weather or traffic.
 The best excuses for leaving early include professional pursuits, like networking events, or personal obligations, like volunteer work.

 As we’ve said, honesty is the best policy when it comes to giving excuses for getting out of work.
 However, if the reason you need a day off isn't acceptable for an excused absence, one of the reasons listed above may be one you can use.

 Don’t go into an elaborate explanation – the longer the excuse, the more likely your employer is to think you are lying, and the less likely you will be able to remember it.
 Also, be sure to tell your boss about your absence as soon as possible.